10 Best Plant-Based Protein Sources for a Healthy Vegetarian Diet

 • A lentil soup or salad with chickpeas, spinach, and quinoa would be a healthy and filling lunch option.
 Sandwiches with hummus, avocado, and vegetables are also a viable option.

-• Prepare a vegan chilli with lentils and nutritional yeast, or make a tofu and vegetable stir-fry.
+• Prepare a vegan chili with lentils and nutritional yeast, or make a tofu and vegetable stir-fry.
 Black beans and quinoa can be used as a meat substitute in veggie burgers.

 • As a protein-rich snack option throughout the day, try edamame, roasted chickpeas, or nuts.

-When you organise your meals and snacks around these plant-based protein sources, you can guarantee that you’re getting enough of the nutrients you need to maintain health and wellness while adhering to a vegetarian diet.
+Organise your meals and snacks around these plant-based protein sources to ensure you get enough nutrients for health and wellness while following a vegetarian diet.